poompengcharoen/dtgo-e-wallet/README.md

 # E-Wallet Project for DTGO Technical Test

 This project was created for the technical test at DTGO.
 It is not for commercial purposes.
-Do not distribute this project to the public.

 ## Structure